-The existing gas boilers at St Luke’s Hospice were installed when the original building was constructed in 1988.
-Successive extensions and additions in passing years meant not only the gas boilers required updating but the entire plant room equipment.
+Specifically, the existing gas boilers at St Luke’s Hospice were installed when the original building was constructed in 1988.
+All in all, successive extensions and additions over the years meant not only did the gas boilers require updating, but also the entire plant room equipment.

-- The existing gas boilers were inefficient – poor hydraulic design and controls meant heat was being vented continuously up the flue stacks
+- The existing gas boilers were inefficient.
+The flue stacks continuously vented heat because of poor hydraulic design and controls

 - Maintenance costs for the existing gas boilers were starting to escalate as the boilers approached the end of their service life

-- Due to continual operation of the care facility, the installation timescale was very tight – minimal disruption to patients was an overriding requirement
+It’s important to realise that due to continual operation of the care facility, the installation timescale was very tight.
+In particular, minimal disruption to patients was therefore essential.

-After careful consideration of the options available to St Luke’s Hospice, our consultant engineers specified the following solution to increase system efficiency and reduce costs:
+After careful consideration of the options available to St Luke’s Hospice, our consultant engineers specified the following solution.
+Significantly, we designed, this solution to increase system efficiency and reduce costs –

-- Installation of 3 condensing gas boilers each of different output capacity.
-Boilers of different heat outputs provide heat output modulation of 21-465kW
+- Installation of 3 condensing gas boilers, each with different output.
+Boilers of different heat outputs provide heat output variation of 21-465kW

-- Multiple boilers were installed to ensure redundancy and increase security of heat supply
+- Installation of multiple boilers to ensure backup, thus increasing security of heat supply

-- An accumulator tank was installed to reduce boiler cycling – ultimately increasing boiler lifespan and reducing gas consumption
+- Installation of an accumulator tank to reduce boiler cycling.
+To clarify, this increases boiler lifespan and reduces gas consumption

-- The pipework was re-configured to allow individual time and temperature control to each zone of the heating system – increasing comfort and only heating rooms as required
+- Reconfiguring pipework to allow individual time and temperature control to each zone of the heating system.
+This increases comfort and only heats rooms as required

-- To reflect the expected reduced demand for both gas and electricity the utility supply contracts were renegotiated
+- Renegotiating the utility supply contracts to reflect the expected demand reduction for both gas and electricity

-- Increased system efficiency has reduced gas consumption in the region of 40%
+- Increased system efficiency reduced gas consumption to 40% of original demand

 - New utility contracts saved £3,500 per annum in addition to the reduced gas consumption